lukamiletic95/papers/Push pull push HEAP PSS.md

 The pseudocode is parametrized with two booleans - *push* and *pull*, as well as with two functions - *selectPeer()* and *selectView()*.
 Different strategies for determining these parameters are provided in [13] - p.5.

-The active thread periodically initiates communication with a selected peer, either by sending its own descriptor and partial view (push), or by sending
+The active thread periodically initiates communication with a selected peer, either by sending its own descriptor and partial view (push), or by sending an empty set in order to trigger

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjkyMDQzNjMsLTE1MTY1MTcyNDYsLT
+eyJoaXN0b3J5IjpbLTg4NjcwMDQyMywtMTUxNjUxNzI0NiwtMT
-ExNDY3NDIwNzEsLTEyMDA1NjM5OTAsLTEwNTExMTc3NjUsLTE2
+E0Njc0MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNzc2NSwtMTY4
-ODYzODM0MzUsODMwMjI4MzczLDQ1MzM2OTgyMSwtNzI5MjY1ND
+NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03MjkyNjU0Nz
-c1LDEyODExNzA4MjEsMTAwMzg4NTUwOSwxMDQ2ODM0ODYwLDE3
+UsMTI4MTE3MDgyMSwxMDAzODg1NTA5LDEwNDY4MzQ4NjAsMTcz
-MzY1NDExNzEsLTExMzY3NzM1MTAsLTY4OTQ0NzkyNCwtNTg5NT
+NjU0MTE3MSwtMTEzNjc3MzUxMCwtNjg5NDQ3OTI0LC01ODk1ND
-Q3MDI4LDU0ODEyMzY1NCwyNjg2NzY4MjEsNzM2MTU4OTk5LDEx
+cwMjgsNTQ4MTIzNjU0LDI2ODY3NjgyMSw3MzYxNTg5OTksMTEx
-MTY4MTUyNDVdfQ==
+NjgxNTI0NV19
 -->